 Glasgow is known for being friendly, but as an adult it can still be hard to meet new people — especially once routines settle and social circles are already formed.
 Drinking Partners makes it easier to connect with people nearby who are also open to making new friends.

 It’s built for socialising, not dating.
-Create a short introduction, browse local members around Glasgow, and start conversations that lead to relaxed, real-world meet-ups when it feels right.
+Create a short introduction, browse local members around Glasgow, and start 1:1 conversations that can lead to relaxed coffee meet-ups, walks or group-friendly plans when it feels right.

 Making friends in Glasgow doesn’t have to mean organised events or awkward group meet-ups.
 Many people here are simply looking for someone to grab a coffee with, go for a walk, or enjoy the city at a relaxed pace.
 Whether you’re exploring the West End, spending time in Shawlands, working in the City Centre, or heading through Partick, it’s easy to connect with people nearby who are also looking to make new friends.
-From a walk around Glasgow Green to a casual coffee or a bite to eat, connections can start with simple, everyday plans.
+From a walk around Glasgow Green, Kelvingrove Park or Pollok Country Park to coffee in Merchant City, Finnieston or the Southside, connections can start with simple, everyday plans.
 Drinking Partners helps you meet people locally and take things one step at a time — no pressure, no expectations, just genuine connections.

 Making friends as an adult can feel awkward — especially in a busy city like Glasgow.
 Drinking Partners keeps things simple, relaxed and pressure-free, without the need for large groups or organised events.